 The ischemic cascade.
 As ischemia progresses, information on the severity is most sensitive when using imaging modalities that depict ischemia followed by imaging modalities that depict function.
 Electrocardiographic changes are usually a late-stage sign of ischemia preceding chest pain.

 Acute coronary syndrome2 (ACS) refers to clinical symptoms related to acute myocardial ischemia, sometimes called unstable coronary artery disease.
 If myocardium is affected by severe enough ischemia for a sufficient duration of time, the ultimate consequence is irreversible cell death.
 This is represented by infarction, seen at the top extreme of the ischemic cascade (see Fig. 6–1).
 During the healing process, the dead myocytes are replaced by connective tissue, forming a fibrotic scar, and myocardial contraction in the affected region cannot be restored.
-Furthermore, patients undergoing myocardial infarction are often subject to repeated infarction and, dependent on infarct size and ...
+Furthermore, patients undergoing myocardial infarction are often subject to repeated infarction and, dependent on infarct size and location, ...